datnguye/resume/content/blog/internal/context-engineering-modern-llm-ecosystem.md

 result = await fs_mcp.use_filesystem("analyze project structure")
 ```

-MCP transforms your LLM from a text generator into an orchestration engine that can interact with your entire data stack.
+What's happening here?
+The `FileSystemMCP` class demonstrates how MCP transforms your LLM from a text generator into an orchestration engine.
+This is just one example — MCP can connect to databases, APIs, cloud services, and more.
+Your LLM becomes an intelligent orchestrator that can interact with your entire tech stack.

 **Popular MCP servers and tools (ecosystem status August 2025):**
 - [MCP Protocol](https://www.anthropic.com/news/model-context-protocol) — Universal standard by Anthropic, OpenAI joined steering committee